SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/pagerduty-v3.md

 The Sumo Logic App for PagerDuty V3 collects incident messages from your PagerDuty account via a webhook, and displays incident data in pre-configured Dashboards that allow you to monitor and analyze the activity of your PagerDuty account and Services.
 The Sumo Logic App for PagerDuty V3 uses Webhooks V3, to provide enhanced context for alert object models.

-#### Event Types

-The Sumo Logic App for PagerDuty V3 ingests PagerDuty incident Webhooks V3 messages, that are triggered by events that occur in your PagerDuty account and Services.

-For more information on the incident messages supported in Webhooks V3, see the [PagerDuty documentation](https://developer.pagerduty.com/docs/ZG9jOjQ1MTg4ODQ0-overview).

 ## Collect Logs for PagerDuty V3

 This page provides instructions for configuring a Sumo Logic Hosted Collector and HTTP Source to create a PagerDuty Webhook V3, to collect PagerDuty events.
 Click a link to jump to a topic: